Why is my dishwasher not cleaning the dishes?

 Low water temperature - Water that’s not hot enough may not effectively clean your dishes.
 To test your water temperature, run hot water in the sink before starting the dishwasher.
 Fill a glass with the hot water and use a thermometer to test the water temperature.
 It should be between 120°F and 150°F. If it’s not, adjust the temperature on your water heater.

 Wrong type of detergent - It’s important to always know which type of water runs through your home (soft or hard water).
 Why?
-Because different detergents react and work differently with both types of water; for example: dishwasher detergent pods and other brands of gel cleaners.
+Because different detergents react and work differently with both types of water; for example: Dishwasher Pacs Product Page and other brands of gel cleaners.
 If you live in an area with hard water, you may need a certain type of dishwasher detergent to properly clean your dishes.
 This is especially noticeable in glass cups, mugs, and other types of glasses.
-Natural detergents work wonders for both hard and soft water areas.
-In short, always read the back labels of every detergent and be sure that they meet the conditions that actually apply to your area.
+How To Use Dishwasher Tablets wonders for both hard and soft water areas.
+In short, How To Clean Foggy Glasses and Prevent it

 Insufficient water in the dishwasher —This is an incredibly common problem.
-The quantity of water that your dishwasher gets is very important in the cleaning of dishes.
+The quantity of water that your dishwasher gets is very important in Other Uses For Your Dishwasher.
 To determine if your dishwasher is getting enough water, start a wash cycle and then open the door when you hear the machine stop filling with water.
 The water should reach the heating coil.
 If it doesn’t, make sure the float valve is operating freely and the inlet valve isn’t clogged.

 Faulty inlet valve —Inlet valves that are starting to fail will make a hammering noise.
 If you hear this sound, replace the inlet valve immediately.